Diocese of Gaylord: 1971 to present

-Pope Paul VI created the Diocese of Gaylord on December 19, 1970 from territory separated from the Dioceses of Saginaw and Grand Rapids, and erected it on July 20, 1971.
-He named Reverend Edmund Szoka of the Diocese of Marquette as first bishop and the church of St. Mary, Our Lady of Mount Carmel Cathedral as the cathedral.
-As bishop of Gaylord, Szoka improved the annulment consideration process, drawing from his experience in the matrimonial tribunal in Marquette.
-In 1981, Pope John Paul iI appointed him as archbishop of the Archdiocese of Detroit.
+The Diocese of Gaylord was erected on July 20, 1971 from territory separated from the Dioceses of Saginaw and Grand Rapids.
+Edmund Szoka of the Diocese of Marquette was the first bishop and the church of St. Mary, Our Lady of Mount Carmel Cathedral was the cathedral.
+Szoka became archbishop of the Archdiocese of Detroit in 1981.

-On October 13, 1981, Pope John Paul II appointed Rose as the second bishop of the Diocese of Gaylord.In 1989, the pope named Rose as bishop of the Diocese of Grand Rapids.
-John Paul II replaced him with Auxiliary Bishop Patrick R. Cooney of the Archdiocese of Detroit later that year.
+On October 13, 1981, Pope John Paul II appointed Robert John Rose as the second bishop of the Diocese of Gaylord.
+In 1989, Rose was transferred to the Diocese of Grand Rapids.
+Auxiliary Bishop Patrick R. Cooney of the Archdiocese of Detroit replaced him later that year.
 Cooney died in 2012.

-On October 7, 2009, Pope Benedict XVI named Reverend Bernard Hebda from the Diocese of Pittsburgh as the fourth bishop of the Diocese of Gaylord.
+On October 7, 2009, Pope Benedict XVI named Bernard Hebda from the Diocese of Pittsburgh as the fourth bishop of the Diocese of Gaylord.
 Hebda served in Gaylord until 2013, when he was appointed as coadjutor bishop of the Archdiocese of Newark by Pope Francis.
-The pope in 2014 named Reverend Steven J. Raica from the Diocese of Lansing as the next bishop of Gaylord.
-In 2020, Francis moved Raica to the Diocese of Birmingham to serve there as bishop.
+The pope in 2014 named Steven J. Raica from the Diocese of Lansing as the next bishop of Gaylord.
+In 2020, Raica transferred to the Diocese of Birmingham.

 The current bishop of Gaylord is Jeffrey Walsh from the Diocese of Scranton.
 He was appointed by Francis in 2022.

 Sexual abuse

-In 2002, Bishop Cooney allowed Reverend Gerald Shirilla to serve as pastor of a church with a school, despite knowing that Shirilla had been removed from the Archdiocese of Detroit in 1993 following decades-long allegations of sexual abuse.
-After the Detroit Free Press reported on the situation in 2003, Cooney said that Shirilla had made "some errors in judgment" but was "no threat to the well-being of our children," only to suspend him two weeks later.
+In 2002, Bishop Cooney allowed Gerald Shirilla to serve as pastor of a church with a school, despite the fact that the priest had been removed from the Archdiocese of Detroit in 1993 following decades-long allegations of sexual abuse.
+After the Detroit Free Press reported on the situation in 2003, Cooney said that Shirilla had made "some errors in judgment" but was "no threat to the well-being of our children."
+Two weeks later, Cooney suspended him from ministry.